Basaltic/viness-framework/packages/viness-di/README.md

 container.register(ITestService, TestService)
 ```

-# Roadmap
+# Todo

-- [ ] support initialize mult-isntances of a service
+- [x] support initialize mult-isntances of a service
+- [ ] support complex hierarchical DI systems: one container can have multiple parents or children